quality-liquid/cupid_code/Documentation/Design/Requirements/new-requirements-team3.md

   - number of current users (both daters and cupids) at any given time
   - number of dates within a certain time frame
 - Updates should be to be easily implemented so that users don't need to reinstall the application.
+- The user interface for daters and cupids should be simple and intuitive, such that users can navigate the app quickly and with no confusions.
+- The application should have response times of less than three seconds.

-##### Could-have
+#### Could-have
 - The daters' locations could be tracked by the app in order to connect them with local opportunities for date activities and nearby cupids.
 - The cupids' locations could be tracked by the app in order to connect them with local daters and give estimates as to their arrival times to dates.
 - The cupid's accounts could store their financial information, such as how much money they've earned from each job, total income, and income that has not been transferred to an external money app.
 - Daters and Cupids could be able to provide feedback to the developers to improve user experience.
 - Admins could have access to ratings and feedback given by users through the application.
 - The application could connect to other dating app APIs in order to assist daters in finding dates.

-##### Won't-have
-- The application won't have any microtransactions.

-#### Non-Functional

-##### Must-have
-- The application must comply with data privacy laws.
-- The application must comply with state-specific recording laws.
-- The application must align with the company's design requirements, such as colors, fonts, and logo.
-- The application must be completed by December 7th, 2025.

-##### Should-have
-- The user interface for daters and cupids should be simple and intuitive, such that users can navigate the app quickly and with no confusions.
-- The application should have response times of less than three seconds.

-##### Could-have
 - The application could be able to allow up to a billion users in the database.
 - The application could be able to allow potentially thousands of people to use the application concurrently.

-##### Won't-have
+#### Won't-have
+- The application won't have any microtransactions.
 - The application and server won't crash.

 ### User stories
 #### Daters